Musica Viva in Munich

 Glut, for orchestra

-The Orchestre de la Suisse Romande will perform for the first time as part of the musica viva Festival, one of the most important festivals of contemporary music in the world.
+The Orchestre de la Suisse Romande will perform for the first time as part of the musica viva series in Munich..

 The programme presents the works of three great composers of the 21st century.